syntactician/archlinux-pacaur/README.md

 FROM syntactician/archlinux-pacaur
 MAINTAINER Your Name

-# act as build user
-USER build

 # install from AUR
-RUN pacaur --noconfirm -S python-flask-git
+su build -c 'pacaur --noconfirm -S python-flask-git'

 # build from a custom PKGBUILD via github
 WORKDIR /build